NREL/reV/examples/aws_pcluster/README.rst

 #.
 Copy the ``start_hsds.sh`` script from this example to your home directory in the pcluster login node.
 #.
 Replace the following environment variables in ``start_hsds.sh`` with your values: ``AWS_ACCESS_KEY_ID``, ``AWS_SECRET_ACCESS_KEY``, and ``BUCKET_NAME`` (note that you should use AWS keys from an IAM user with admin privileges and not your AWS console root user).
 #.
-Optional: to test your HSDS local server config, do the following:
+Optional, to test your HSDS local server config, do the following:

     #.
 Run the start script: ``sh ~/start_hsds.sh``
     #.
 Run ``docker ps`` and verify that there are 4 or more HSDS services active (hsds_rangeget_1, hsds_sn_1, hsds_head_1, and an hsds_dn_* node for every available core)